sc-carlyn/Weather-Note-Apps/README.md

 ### Features:
 - Search for any city worldwide
 - Displays temperature, weather description, and animated icons for sunny, cloudy, or rainy weather
-- Clean blue and white themed design
+- Clean **blue and white themed design**
-- Responsive layout, centered content for optimal viewing
+- Responsive layout with centered content
 - Smooth interactive buttons and hover effects
+- Local time display and traffic info placeholder

 ### How to Use:
 1. Open the `weather-app` folder in your browser